OpenNTF/dojo-webpack-plugin/README.md

 # The global require function

 Like Dojo, this plugin differentiates between the global require function and [context-sensitive require](https://dojotoolkit.org/reference-guide/1.10/loader/amd.html#context-sensitive-require).
 This distinction affects how module identifiers with relative paths are resolved.
 When using context-sensitive require, relative paths are resolved against the path of the containing module.
-When using global require, Dojo resolves relative paths against the page URL, while this plugin resolves them against the webpack compiler context path.
+When using global require, Dojo resolves relative paths against the page URL, while this plugin resolves them against the path specified by the [globalContext](#globalcontext) option, or the webpack compiler context path.

 Also like Dojo, this plugin defines `window.require` in global scope on the client.
 The global require function implements Dojo's [synchronous require](#commonjs-require-vs-dojo-synchronous-require) capability.
 This works great for Dojo applications but it can be a problem in some scenarios involving other (non-webpack) loaders or frameworks.
 For those situations where it is not desirable to overwrite `window.require`, you can use the ScopedRequirePlugin plugin.
 The ScopedRequirePlugin plugin leaves `window.require` untouched, and instead defines `require` in a scope that encloses each AMD module.
 Note that this scoped `require` is similar to the global `require` in that it is not associated with any module's context and cannot be used to load modules with paths relative to the calling module.
 For that you need to use a context-sensitive require defined within your module.